gkumar7/vaccine-notifier/README.md

 # vaccine-notifier
-Receive a notification when vaccines are available in your area
+Receive a notification when vaccines are available in your area.

 ## Setup
 #### Configuration